bcgov/foi-flow/.github/ISSUE_TEMPLATE/user-story.md

 11.	[ ] Tagged as part of a Release
 12.   [ ] Feature flagged if required
 13.  [ ] Change Management activities done?
+14. [ ] Has the impact on new and existing training videos/content been communicated?